 Here is a sample checklist created using Evernote.
 Of course, you could add more details, such as the location of the files to be searched, whether you search open as well as closed files, and what will be searched: emails, document server, contact database and so on.

-3. Receiving a retainer.
 Every lawyer knows that mismanaging a trust account (IOLTA) can have terrible consequences.
 Creating a checklist to ensure you are properly depositing a retainer is a good idea to avoid missteps.
 For the below checklist, the goal is to make sure you are processing the initial receipt of retainer correctly.
-(Note: LPMS stand for Law Practice Management System.)
-In “Would You Pass a Trust Account,” I review the trust accounting process in more detail.
+(Note: LPMS stands for Law Practice Management System.)
+In “Would You Pass a Trust Account?”
+I review the trust accounting process in more detail.